-Pre-Fabricated Assemblies (PFAs) are unitized components of a power generating station that have been fabricated/assembled in their entirety, offsite, at a supplier's facility.
+Pre-Fabricated Assemblies (PFAs) are unitized components of a Project that have been fabricated/assembled in their entirety, offsite, at a supplier's facility.
 Many individual components (structural, mechanical, and electrical) comprise these unitized assemblies, shipped to the power plant site as a unit, generally supported by a structural steel skid, or frame.
 Transportation is typically by truck or rail and lifted by a crane.
-Power plant PFAs typically include: power distribution control modules, combustion turbine enclosures, natural gas compressors, water treatment skids, circulating water pump skids, laboratories, etc.
+Project PFAs typically include: power distribution control modules, combustion turbine enclosures, natural gas compressors, water treatment skids, circulating water pump skids, laboratories, etc.